-- distance/ space with another person
+distance/ space with another person

-- tone and voice- The tone is not reflected well often in a message and it might seem negative due to the usage of certain words or high pitch.
-So, tone and voice of a message when you write and speak greatly alter the real meaning of a message.
+> - tone and voice- The tone is not reflected well often in a message and it might seem negative due to the usage of certain words or high pitch.
+So, the tone and voice of a message when you write and speak greatly alter the real meaning of a message.

+>

-Non-verbal modes reflect the meaning of message indirectly, but too strongly.
+> Non-verbal modes reflect the meaning of message indirectly, but too strongly.
 A well-crafted message communicated with unacceptable non-verbal cues is considered highly inappropriate in terms of effective communication.
 The non-verbal cues are highly culture-dependent.
 Some preferable and effective methods of communication in non-verbal mode are acceptable in one culture could be highly undesirable in another culture.

+>

-Professional communication in the workplace can be either formal or informal.
+> Professional communication in the workplace can be either formal or informal.
 Formal communication usually follows the company rules and policies considering the hierarchy while informal communication is based on personal choices and preferences of the employees.
 Calling someone over the phone is an example of informal communication while writing a letter/ email and presenting a bid or proposal are examples of formal communication.

+>

-The stakeholders of professional communication in the workplace are: “the parties involved in the process of communication either as the sender, receiver or the ones being affected by it”.
+> The stakeholders of professional communication in the workplace are: “the parties involved in the process of communication either as the sender, receiver, or the ones being affected by it”.

+>

-It is essential that the higher management defines the patterns and directions of the effective communication in the workplace in order to build good and long-term relationships with all the stakeholders.
+> It is essential that the higher management defines the patterns and directions of the effective communication in the workplace in order to build good and long-term relationships with all the stakeholders.

+>

-Directions of effective professional communication within the organization
+> Directions of effective professional communication within the organization